Romboter/bitcraftmap/README.md

 - "count" each filter
 - Save setting via cookie or local storage ?
 - Have a lexicon with resources screenshots
+- show list of opened job on the map
+- show dropped item on the map (lol)

 - Players data
     - Show player waystone